 Project Manager Resume Downloads

-These templates samples are freely downloadable here in PDF & JPEG.
-The templates are downloads of one resume made in in the Resume.io resume builder tool.
+These templates are freely downloadable here in PDF & JPEG.
+The templates are made in the Resume.io resume builder tool for $2.95.

 Quantify your Resume